-3.6.1 alchemlyb
+3.7.1 alchemlyb

 alchemlyb is a library that seeks to make doing alchemical free energy calculations easier and less error prone.
 It includes functions for parsing data from formats common to existing MD engines, subsampling these data, and fitting these data with an estimator to obtain free energies.
 These functions are simple in usage and pure in scope, and can be chained together to build customized analyses of data.
+General and robust workflows following best practices are also provided, which can be used as reference implementations and examples.